Dustin Storm

 Dustin Storm (born June 1, 1980) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 28 for Scott Lang Racing.
+He last competed in the zMAX CARS Tour, driving the No. 28 for Scott Lang Racing.

-Storm has also competed in the Virginia Late Model Triple Crown Series, the I-95 Showdown Series, and the NASCAR Weekly Series, and is a former track champion and competior at the former Old Dominion Speedway, having won the Late Model title in 2001, and is a regular competitor at Dominion Raceway.
+Storm has also competed in the Virginia Late Model Triple Crown Series, the I-95 Showdown Series, and the NASCAR Weekly Series, and is a former track champion and competitor at the former Old Dominion Speedway, having won the Late Model title in 2001, and is a regular competitor at Dominion Raceway.

 Motorsports results

 CARS Late Model Stock Car Tour

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)